ombulabs/blog/_posts/2018-09-19-rails-security.markdown

 #### What is it?
 It allows the attacker to manipulate a specific [SQL](https://en.wikipedia.org/wiki/SQL) query that you have in your code and get access to your database.

-Rails uses [Active Record](https://guides.rubyonrails.org/active_record_basics.html) as it's default [ORM](https://en.wikipedia.org/wiki/Object-relational_mapping), and it's very efficient in terms of security.
+Rails uses [Active Record](https://guides.rubyonrails.org/active_record_basics.html) as its default [ORM](https://en.wikipedia.org/wiki/Object-relational_mapping), and it's very efficient in terms of security.
 But it's still possible to write a vulnerable query.

 #### Example